Harish225/speech_analysis/README.md

 - [x] Add bootstrap to make interface easier to use
 - [x] Create seed data file with existing data provided by client
 - [x] Fix flash notices
-- [] Create model validations for Speakers
+- [x] Create model validations for Speakers
-- [] Create model validations for Phonemes
+- [x] Create model validations for Phonemes
 - [x] Update Edit User page with bootstrap button
-- [] Get queries from client
+- [x] Ensure instructions for coding side are up-to-date
 - [] Implement logic to separate views for different users
+- [] Determine way to create new options to add to drop down boxes (ex. state, country, etc.)
+- [] Ensure Speaker is associated with a user
+- [] Ensure Phoneme is associated with a user
+- [] Spec tests for ruby code
+- [] Ensure no TODO's remain in code comments
+- [] Remove unnecessary components to project
+- [] Implement concept of administrative account
 - [] Push product to Heroku
-- [] Determine way to create new options to add to drop down boxes (ex. state, country, etc.)
-- [x] Ensure instructions for coding side are up-to-date

 #### Amber:
 - [] Create interface for inputting Phoneme Data - Due Nov 20 - 21st at the latest
 - [] Ensure input file is being displayed properly - Due Nov 20 - 21st at the latest
 - [] Grab Phoneme image and display - Due Nov 20 - 21st at the latest
 - [] Display table for phoneme translations - Due Nov 20 - 21st at the latest
+- [] Implement query functionality
+- [] Ensure aesthetics of page are good
+- [] Create nice page for login/signup - see https://stark-woodland-7238.herokuapp.com/ for contextual example
+- [] Remove unnecessary components to project
+- [] Spec tests for Javascript code

 #### Jeffrey:
 - [] Create interface for inputting Phoneme Data - Due Nov 20 - 21st at the latest
 - [] Ensure input file is being displayed properly - Due Nov 20 - 21st at the latest
 - [] Grab Phoneme image and display - Due Nov 20 - 21st at the latest
 - [] Display table for phoneme translations - Due Nov 20 - 21st at the latest

-#### Harish:
-- [] Determine way to create new options to add to drop down boxes (ex. state, country, etc.)
+- [] Implement query functionality
+- [] Ensure aesthetics of page are good
+- [] Create nice page for login/signup - see https://stark-woodland-7238.herokuapp.com/ for contextual example
+- [] Remove unnecessary components to project
+- [] Spec tests for Javascript code

 #### Nicole:
-- [] Determine way to create new options to add to drop down boxes (ex. state, country, etc.)
 - [] Ensure aesthetics of page are good
+- [] QA on web application
+- [] Implement query functionality
+- [] Create instructions for the students
+- [] Create nice page for login/signup - see https://stark-woodland-7238.herokuapp.com/ for contextual example
+- [] Remove unnecessary components to project
+- [] Spec tests for Javascript code

+#### Harish:
+- [] Get UNM logo from Nicole
+- [] Steal UNM favicon
+- [] Supplement Replace Speech App in upper left corner with UNM logo
+- [] Create unit tests for frontend work

 #### Meghana:
+- [] Get UNM logo from Nicole
-- [] Bug search
+- [] Steal UNM favicon
+- [] Supplement Replace Speech App in upper left corner with UNM logo

 #### Future Work (May not be encompassed in assignment):
 - [] Ensure only users that client allows can sign up for speech app